brandonkimball87/Data-Analytics-Projects-and-Coursework/README.md

 Hi, my name is Brandon Kimball.
 I am currently in the final semester of the Masters of Science in Analytics program at The University of Alabama Huntsville (May 2023 graduation).
 I have two undergraduate degrees (BS in Biology and BA in Psychology) from The University of Alabama in Tuscaloosa.

 The majority of my work is in R and Python, in addition to SQL.
-The major focus of my projects and course work involves regression and classificaion.
+The major focus of my projects and coursework involves regression and classification.
 Specific methods include linear regression, KNN, KMeans, Decision Trees, Random Forest, and Naïve Bayes.
-Techniques include feature selection, model correction, imbalanced classification, and model assesment.
+Techniques include feature selection, model correction, imbalanced classification, and model assessment.

 ## Table of Contents
 **Python**